talos-vulndev/afl-dyninst/README.md

 1. Edit the Makefile and set DYNINST_ROOT and AFL_ROOT to appropriate paths.

-if you installed dyninst 10.x or from github you also have to set DYNINST_BUILD set DYNINST_OPT to $(DYNINST10)
+if you built dyninst 10.x or from directly from github: you also have to set DYNINST_BUILD to the .../dyninst/build directory and then set DYNINST_OPT to $(DYNINST10)

 2. make

 3. make install

+*NOTE:* building dyninst10 is a pain.
+I recommend the following steps:
+1. remove elfutils if installed as distribution package
+2. download the newest elfutils, make and (!) make install

 ## Commandline options